-Despite the relative immune privilege of the cornea as a transplant tissue (both the recipient corneal bed and the anterior chamber are immune-privileged sites) the most common cause of corneal graft failure in all reports is allogeneic rejection.
+The corneal bed and the anterior chamber are immune-privileged sites, but despite the relative immune privilege of the cornea as a transplanted tissue, the most common cause of corneal graft failure in all reports is allogeneic rejection.
 In first-time graft recipients with no vascularisation of the recipient's corneal bed, 2-year survival rates exceed 90%; this decreases to 35% to 70% in recipients with high-risk factors for rejection.
-In one-third of all corneal grafts fail; signs of a destructive attack by the immune system have been observed.
-A rejection episode results in loss of donor endothelial cells, which are critical for maintenance of corneal transparency.
-As human endothelial cells do not repair by mitosis, the consequence is that donor corneal transparency is lost if cell density falls below the threshold necessary for prevention of stromal swelling.
-Endothelial decompensation results either from an irreversible episode of acute graft rejection or at an interval following one or more episodes of rejection which have been reversed by therapy.
+In one-third of all corneal grafts fail, signs of a destructive attack by the immune system have been observed.
+A rejection episode results in a loss of donor endothelial cells, which are critical for the maintenance of corneal transparency.
+As human endothelial cells do not repair by mitosis, the consequence is that donor corneal transparency is lost if cell density falls below the threshold necessary for the prevention of stromal swelling.
+Endothelial decompensation results either from an irreversible episode of acute graft rejection or at an interval following one or more episodes of rejection, which have been reversed by therapy.
 Endothelial cells are thus the critical target in the allogeneic response.
-While reversal of acute graft rejection episodes does not present such challenges in the cornea as in other transplanted tissues, effective prophylaxis in corneal graft recipients identified at high risk of rejection is much less evidence-based.
+While the reversal of acute graft rejection episodes does not present such challenges in the cornea as in other transplanted tissues, effective prophylaxis in corneal graft recipients identified at high risk of rejection is much less evidence-based.
 Thus, the impact of graft rejection continues to justify a high priority in corneal research.
-Although the first successful penetrating corneal graft was reported in 1906, it took another half a century before the first description of opacification of a previously clear corneal graft was published.
+Although the first successful penetrating corneal graft was reported in 1906, it took another half a century before the first description of the opacification of a previously clear corneal graft was published.
 Paufique named this event “maladie du greffon” (disease of the graft) and suggested that sensitization of the donor by the recipient is the cause.
 This description followed previous experiments reported by Medawar, during which differences were observed between rabbit skin grafts of donor and recipient origin, giving rise to the term “histocompatibility.”
 Maumenee subsequently confirmed this suggestion in a rabbit model of corneal transplantation in which he showed that donor corneas could induce an immune reaction.
 This development of corneal transplantation models in the rat and mouse-facilitated studies of rejection in inbred donor and recipient animals showed a wide range of investigative immunological reagents.

 In 1996, a randomized, although retrospective study revealed the beneficial effect of DRB1 matching in recipients at high-risk because of vascularization and/or retransplantation.
 Subsequently, a beneficial effect of HLA-DPB1 matching in high-risk corneal transplantation with a significantly higher rate of 1-year, rejection-free, graft survival compared to those without matching was shown.
 Therefore, in corneal transplantation, the effect of HLA matching is less than clear, and the data are ambiguous for class II matching.
 Resolution of this clinically important issue is not simple.
 In contrast to solid organs, results of cornea matching likely to be influenced by the following facts: